Manya2210/Manya2210/README.md

-## Hi there 👋
+## Hi there 👋 I'm Manya2210

 <!--
 **Manya2210/Manya2210** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm a passionate frontend developer who loves to create beautiful and responsive web applications.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my portfolio
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning REACT and Node.js
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 💻 All my projects are available at Manya2210.github.io
-- 💬 Ask me about ...
+- 💬 Ask me about Javascript ,React, Mysql and Tailwind CSS
-- 📫 How to reach me: ...
+- 📫 How to reach me: Manyagupta2210@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:I love to read novels and self-help books.
--->